passingbirdz/PBirdTool/README.md

 # PBirdTool

 CONTACT ME AT DISCORD: passingbird
 JOIN THE DISCORD SERVER: https://discord.gg/HK2npsCfUE
+PRICING: $7 FOR EVERY TWO MONTHS

 DISCLAIMER: I AM NOT RESPONSIBLE FOR ANY BANS THAT HAPPEN WHILE USING THIS TOOL!